High school football: Demographics

-The largest stadiums by capacity

-Below the largest high school American football stadiums by capacity.
-Stadiums with a capacity of at least 10,000 are included.
+In the 2010s, participation in high school football decreased in most states across the United States.
+Wisconsin saw the largest decrease, dropping by nearly a quarter from 2009 to 2019; only seven states saw an increased number of players.
+Its popularity decline is partly due to risk of injury, particularly concussions.
+According to The Washington Post, between 2009 and 2019, participation in high school football declined by 9.1%.

 Safety and brain health concerns

 Robert Cantu, a Professor of Neurology and Neurosurgery and Co-Founder of the CTE Center at the Boston University School of Medicine, believes that children under 14 should not play tackle football.
 Their brains are not fully developed, and myelin (nerve cell insulation) is at greater risk in shear when the brain is young.
 Myelination is completed at about 15 years of age.
 Children also have larger heads relative to their body size and weaker necks.

 Chronic traumatic encephalopathy (CTE) is caused by repeated brain trauma, such as concussions and blows to the head that do not produce concussions.
 It has been found in football players who had played for only a few years, including some who only played at the high school level.

 An NFL-funded study reported that high school football players suffered 11.2 concussions per 10,000 games or practices, nearly twice as many as college football players.

 According to 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.

 Other common injuries include injuries of legs, arms, and lower back.